dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### obsolete_colon_for_default_value

-_Using a colon as a separator before a default value is no longer supported._
+_Using a colon as the separator before a default value is no longer supported._

 #### Description

-The analyzer produces this diagnostic when a colon is used as the separator before the default value of an optional parameter.
-While this syntax used to be allowed, it's deprecated in favor of using an equal sign.
+The analyzer produces this diagnostic when a colon (`:`) is used as the separator before the default value of an optional named parameter.
+While this syntax used to be allowed, it was removed in favor of using an equal sign (`=`).

 #### Example